Lotto fever grips U.S. as Mega Millions jackpot hits $1 billion

-(Reuters) - Lotto fever was running high on Friday as the U.S. Mega Millions lottery jackpot jumped to a record $1 billion, hours before the drawing for what is also the second-largest lottery prize in U.S. history.
+(Reuters) - Lotto fever was running high on Friday as the U.S. Mega Millions lottery jackpot soared to a record $1 billion, hours before the drawing for what is also the second-largest lottery prize in U.S. history.

 The winner can opt for an immediate cash payment of $565.6 million or receive the $1 billion prize over 29 years.
 If the $565.6 million were paid in cash, the stack of hundred-dollar bills would reach 2,027 feet (618 meters).
 That is taller than any skyscraper in the United States including New York City’s 1 World Trade Center, which reaches 1,792 feet (546 meters) at its tip.